HIMACHAL – The Dev Bhumi –“ Lands of God”

 HOW TO GET THERE

-Onward journey from Pathankot to Chamba and Dalhausie is by road.
+Road:- Onward journey from Pathankot to Chamba and Dalhousie is by road.
 Punjab and Himachal Roadways run services, as do private operators.

 Dalhousie ranges between 1,525m and 2,378m high from sea level.
 The maximum temperature of Dalhousie in summers is 30*C and the winter temperature comes down to almost O*C. Heavy woollens are required in winter and light woollens or tropicals in summer.